anzolin/SBSC/README.md

 # SBSC

 This project aims to present the software project that was developed for the Escola Municipal Santa Cândida, as a requirement for completion of the Systems Analysis course at the Universidade Salgado de Oliveira.

-Initially, the context has evolved, in which he inserted the introduction, objectives, motivation and justification.
-Subsequently, we elaborated the project: scope statement, plan development process, development methodology, analytical process structure; including size estimation, effort and time.
-Soon after, were verified the customer requirements, specifying the software requirements.
-In the fourth chapter, is reserved for the modeling and analysis.
-The fifth chapter focused on the project modeling.
-The next two chapters, six and seven, were dedicated to the tests.
-The eighth chapter was dedicated to the documentation and the nine to implementation and testing and pre-operation.
-In chapter ten monitoring and control was done.
-Eleven and twelve chapters correspond to the closing of the project and bibliography.